statycc/tyni/readme.md

 ### Notes about design choices

 * No optimizations are applied to the input program
-* All variables retain their original names
+* All variables, methods, etc. retain their original identifiers
 * The Java parser is generated with [ANTLR](https://www.antlr.org/), from the grammars under `grammars/`.
 * Using ANTLR has many benefits for this kind of project:
   * Can add front-end languages with low-ish overhead
-  * Can choose input languages that make comparisons with previous works possible
+  * Can choose input languages so that comparisons with previous works is possible
   * Adding OOP concepts later should be implementationally straightforward
-  * Analyzer implementation freedom; any ANTLR target can be selected
+  * Analyzer implementation freedom: any ANTLR target can be selected
-  * See list of [grammars](https://github.com/antlr/grammars-v4) for interest
+  * See list of defined [grammars](https://github.com/antlr/grammars-v4) for interest
 * Everything done here should be doable in compiler IR
   * parse tree has more information than necessary; the analysis could do with less
-  * this analyzer design is light and isolated on purpose, but no reason so far why it could not take place inside a compiler.
+  * current design makes the analyzer light and isolated on purpose
+  * no reason so far why it could not take place inside a compiler